alipirani88/Comparative_Genomics/docs/source/day1_morning.md

 # Load your environment and use the tools
 conda activate micro612

+# Check if the tools were properly installed by conda and are callable from your environment
+bash /scratch/micro612w21_class_root/micro612w21_class/shared/conda_envs/check_micro612_installation.sh

+# Problem installing PyVCF and biopython with Conda channels
+pip install PyVCF --user
+pip install biopython --user

 # Update one of the databases that you would need in one of the Kraken exercises
 ktUpdateTaxonomy.sh